Woman Doctors

 Woman Doctors (Ärztinnen) is a 1984 East German crime film directed by Horst Seemann.
 It was entered into the 34th Berlin International Film Festival.
-It is based upon the play by Rolf Hochhuth.
+It is based upon the 1979 play Ärztinnen by Rolf Hochhuth.

 Plot

 Dr. Lydia Kowalenko is fired from the research department of a large pharmaceutical company after refusing to cover up the problems with a recent product.